tejasnamjoshi/go-microservices-project/Readme.md

    - nats-service
    - auth-service
    - todo-service

- ## MYSQL Setup
- **NOTE**
- This is to be done only for the first time.
+   - next-todo

- - Once the containers are up and running, open your MYSQL client.
+ - Once the containers are up and running, you can start using the frontend app or postman.
-   - The hostname will be 127.0.0.1 and port will be 3306
-   - The username and password will be root / root
- - Once inside the MYSQL client, import / run the db.sql file available in the root directory
-   - This will setup a new database and will create the required tables.
+ - The `schema.sql` file from the mysql initializes the database with the correct database and tables.

+## Running the Frontend NextJS app
+ - Head over to the following URL on your browser `http://localhost:3000`

 ## POSTMAN
  - There are 2 json postman files
    - Environment file
    - Collection file.
  - Open Postman and import these files.

-## Running the Frontend NextJS app
-**NOTE**
-If you are doing this for the first time, run `yarn`.

- - If you want to run the frontend app, open a terminal and navigate to the next-todo-tailwind directory.
- - Run the following command `yarn dev`.
- - Head over to the following URL on your browser `http://localhost:3000`